tuto pochette en cuir

 • DIAMETER: 1mm 2mm 3mm 4mm 5mm 6mm 7mm 8mm

-Without forgetting a sewing machine that accepts large thicknesses.
+Not forgetting a sewing machine that can handle large thicknesses.

-This version with "concho" is a bit complicated since the flap press studs are hidden.
-I advise you to proceed more simply and leave the pressures apparent.
+This concho version is a bit tricky since the snaps on the flap are hidden.
+I recommend keeping it simple and leaving the snaps visible.

-You will also find, below, other versions of the Janis companion with pressures...
+You will also find other versions of the Janis companion with snaps below...

 SEE OTHER VERSIONS >